zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 The topic on this episode is a product recall.
 A “p roduct” is a thing, usually a physical thing, that companies produce and sell.
 Ju st about anything physical can be a product: a computer, a microphone, a piece  of paper – all of these are products.
 We often distinguish between products, wh ich are typically physical, and “services.”
 A “service” would be, for example, something a lawyer might do for you.
 The lawyer isn’t selling you anything.
 The  lawyer is charging you for his services (and quite a bit, I’m sure).

-In this dialogue, Melissa begins by saying, “This i s a disaster.”
+In this dialogue, Melissa begins by saying, “This is a disaster.”
 A “disaster” (disaster) is a crisis, a major problem that will b e difficult to solve or recover from.
 There are “natural disasters” like earthquakes, hur ricanes, and floods, as well as “man-made disasters” – things that humans cause.

 Melissa says, “If we have to recall 100,000 units, we’ll take a huge loss this year.”
 “To recall” (recall) here refers to a company that makes something, a product, that has a problem, and it has to ask the people wh o bought the product to return the product back to the company so they can get a n ew product, one that works correctly, or to get a “refund” – their money back.
 The verb “to recall” can also mean to remember, but here it means something very different.